Gene Keyes: Personal life

 Keyes has two brothers and one sister.
 His brother Ralph Keyes is the author of the best-seller Is There Life After High School? which became a Broadway musical.

 In 1968, Keyes married his girlfriend Jane Gordon.
 They moved to Canada in 1973 when Jane found employment there.
 They have two children, Jeremy David, born in 1976 and Rachel Elizabeth, born in 1979.
 In 1980 Jane filed for divorce demanding sole custody of the children.
 Without a lawyer, Keyes fought for equal-shared-parenting all the way to the Supreme Court of Canada but was only given limited "visitation" rights when the divorce was finalized in 1984.
 He has lived in Canada since 1973 but retained his American citizenship.

 He has lived with his partner Mary Jo Graça since 1989.
-Currently Dr. Keyes is retired and living in Berwick, Nova Scotia, where he continues to manage his website, uploading material about Bernard J. S. Cahilll, the Cahill-Keyes projection, Esperanto, and strategic nonviolent defense.
+Currently Dr. Keyes is retired and living in Berwick, Nova Scotia, where he continues to manage his website, uploading material about Bernard J. S. Cahill, the Cahill-Keyes projection, Esperanto, and strategic nonviolent defense.

 Polaris Action

-After graduating high school, Keyes was accepted at Harvard, class of 1963, and during his time there joined demonstrations at Woolworth's in support of desegregating their stores in the American South (inspired by the Feb.
-1960 Greensboro sit-ins), taught Spanish at the local jail, leafleted about nuclear weapons, and joined a variety of liberal groups.
+After graduating high school, Keyes was accepted to Harvard, class of 1963, and during his time there joined demonstrations at Woolworth's in support of desegregating their stores in the American South (inspired by the February 1960 Greensboro sit-ins).
+He taught Spanish at the local jail, leafleted about nuclear weapons, and joined a variety of liberal groups.
 His activism led to a deterioration of his grades.

-Then in February 1961, he left university to join Polaris Action, an activist group bent on civil disobedience to protest against nuclear weapons.
+in February 1961, he left university to join Polaris Action, an activist group bent on civil disobedience to protest against nuclear weapons.
 Polaris submarines were nuclear-ballistic-missile firing boats now supplanted by the Trident fleet.
 He wrote his parents that "the business of Polaris Action is mostly leafleting, speaking, clerical, canvassing, with infrequent melodramatic and physically dangerous moments of submarine boarding.
 It's the Gandhian idea of lying across the railroad tracks, except we're lying across the Polaris submarines."
 He moved to New London, Connecticut, to live on a farm with other members of the Polaris Action group.
 While his parents tried to dissuade him from actual civil disobedience, by August he was in jail for trying to board the submarine Ethan Allen.
 He served seventeen days.